 How could Jeff have throat cancer?
 He was healthy, athletic, never smoked.
 He couldn’t possibly be sick.

-The diagnosis: HPV-16 throat cancer.
+The diagnosis: HPV-16 squamous cell carcinoma or throat cancer.

 It was too late for surgery.